 About The Berkeley Scanner

-The Berkeley Scanner is an independent daily news outlet devoted to crime and public safety reporting in Berkeley, California.
+The Berkeley Scanner is a nationally-recognized independent daily news outlet focused on crime and public safety reporting in Berkeley, California.

 Veteran reporter and editor Emilie Raguso launched The Berkeley Scanner in September 2022 to provide more robust daily crime and public safety coverage to Berkeley and the Bay Area.

-Raguso has been a reporter for nearly 20 years.
-She's spent the past 10 of those years becoming the most authoritative source on Berkeley policing and crime reporting news coverage.
+Raguso has been a reporter for 20 years.
+She spent the past decade becoming the most authoritative source on Berkeley policing and crime reporting news coverage.

-After working for a decade at Berkeleyside, Raguso realized her passion to write about Berkeley police activity and public safety issues needed a bigger platform.
+After working for a decade at Berkeleyside, Raguso realized her passion for writing about public safety issues needed a bigger platform.

 She founded The Berkeley Scanner to offer comprehensive coverage of crime and safety in the city and to allow her to help readers learn more about what's really going on in the neighborhood.

-The Scanner retains full editorial independence over all of our stories.
+The Scanner retains full editorial independence over all of its stories.

 The Berkeley Scanner is 100% reader-supported.
 That means we need your help to survive (yes, yours!).
-Pitch in now to ensure our reporting can continue.
+Become a monthly member to ensure our work continues.

 If you're looking for alternative support options, we have those too.